kbozukov-coke/cross-domain-spam-detection/README.md

 best SMS → SMS F1.
 The central answer is therefore **no**: training on SMS alone does not produce a reliable email spam classifier.

-## Data policy

-Raw data is downloaded at runtime and is not committed to Git.
-All cleaning, label mapping, and split decisions are implemented in `src/data.py` and documented in the notebook.

 ## References